Lovnx/csdn-tool/README.md

 wahhhhhhhhhhhhhhhhhhhh

-#if you wanna know how to use it, please contact qq930999349 or submit a issue.
+#if you wanna know how to use it, please contact qq930999349 or commit a issue.